pirsch-analytics/docs/docs/advanced/events.md

 :::

 ::: danger
 You must ensure that no [Personally Identifiable Information (PII)](https://en.wikipedia.org/wiki/Personal_data) is sent within a metadata field.
 All other information is anonymized, as is the case for page views.
-PII includes any information that can be used to uniquely identify an individual, such as a full name, email address, phone or credit card number, IP address, etc.
+PII includes any information that can be used to uniquely identify an individual, such as the full name, email address, phone or credit card number, etc.
 :::

 ## Creating Events